ivangfr/springboot-keycloak-openldap/README.md

   -d "client_id=simple-service" | jq -r .access_token )
 ```

-8. Try to call the endpoint `GET /api/private` using the cURL command below.
+8. Try to call the endpoint `GET /api/private`
 ```
 curl -i -H "Authorization: Bearer $MCUBAN_ACCESS_TOKEN" http://localhost:9080/api/private
 ```

-As mcuban doesn't have the `user` role, he cannot access this endpoint.
-The endpoint return will be:
+As `mcuban` does not have the `USER` role, he cannot access this endpoint.
+The endpoint return will be
 ```
 HTTP/1.1 403
 {